 In the first Harry Potter book, Harry defeats Quirrel hosting Voldemort by holding his hand to his face.
 Quirrel's face burns off because of The Power of Love from Harry's mother.

-In Buffy the Vampire Slayer and associated works, vampires are burned by crosses, holy water, Bibles and other holy objects, which also fill them with irrational fear.
+In Buffy the Vampire Slayer and associated works, vampires are burned by crosses, holy water, Bibles and other Christian holy objects, which also fill them with irrational fear.
+This is demonstrated many times, such as when Willow tosses some holy water in Darla's face.

 Used for a joke on Scrubs when Dr. Cox wants Jordan to promise him something.